miladxdev/morse-app/README.md

 ## Usage

-<kbd>Numpad 0</kbd> Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Click on middle button or <kbd>Numpad 0</kbd> to start writing morse code

 _For more examples, please refer to the [Documentation](https://example.com)_